daxadal/event-manager/tasklist.md

 1. Check current token equals DB token to check if it is still valid (logout or multimple logins)
 1. The app will handle past events?
 Or only upcoming events?
 1. Use `bree` for scheduling. `@ladjs/graceful` and `cabin` recommended [here](https://jobscheduler.net/#/?id=node)
+1. Users cannot subscribe to draft events (they're not ready and also not visible, duh)

 Functional Requirements
 1. Users can only have one published event at a time and can subscribe to a maximum of 3 events.